lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/index.rst

 #.
 In the case that the changes to be applied break schema compatibility, it will be necessary to change the schema registry compatibility setting.
 To do so:

-   * Exec into the schema registry pod.
+   * Exec into a schema registry pod.
    * Check the current setting, which should be ``FORWARD``::

       curl $SCHEMA_REGISTRY_LISTENERS/config